risk-first/website/introduction/Evaluating-Risk.md

  - **The pay-off is risky**: Since the **Value** is created in the future, we can't be certain about it happening - we should never consider it a done-deal.  **Future Value** is always at risk.
 In finance, for example, we account for this in our future cash-flows by discounting them according to the risk of default.
  - **The pay-off amount is risky**:  Additionally, whereas in a financial transaction (like a loan, say), we might know the size of a future payment, in IT projects we can rarely be sure that they will deliver a certain return.
 On some fixed-contract projects this sometimes is not true: there may be a date when the payment-for-delivery gets made, but mostly we'll be expecting an uncertain pay-off.
+ - Humans tend to be optimists (especially when there are lots of [Hidden Risks](Glossary#hidden-risk)), hence our focus on Downside Risk.
+Sometimes though, it's good to stand back and look at a scenario and think:  am I capturing all the Upside Risk here?

 **Risk-First** is a particular _view_ on reality.
 It's not the only one.
 However, I am going to try and make the case that it's an underutilized one that has much to offer us.